Chiark-Collective/Pointcept/report/main.typ

 === Park Row and Maritime Museum
 Compared to the library experiment, these experiments begin to test the ability of the architecture to adapt to parts of buildings it has not yet seen, and to utilise contextual information found in real buildings.

-As can be seen in the below results, the model performs overall very well across the board with the exception of Rainwater pipe, which remains a difficult feature to distinguish.
+As can be seen in the below results, the model performs well across the board with the exception of Rainwater pipe, which remains a difficult feature to distinguish.
 For these sites, this is likely because the number of instances of Rainwater Pipe in the input data is very limited, with only Park Row featuring any such features and Maritime Museum having none.